Alawi Sheikhdom: History

-No separate engagement was entered into with the Alawi after the British capture of Aden, but the Shaikh’s stipend was secured through the intervention of Sultan Mana bin Salam of the Haushabi.
+No separate engagement was entered into with the Alawi after the British capture of Aden, but the Shaikh's stipend was secured through the intervention of Sultan Mana bin Salam of the Haushabi.

-In 1873, a body of Turkish troops marched through the Alawi country and compelled their Shaikh, Seif bin Shaif, who had refused to tender allegiance to the Turkish authorities at Taiz, to submit, and to surrender his son as a hostage.
-The latter was eventually released in consequence of the remonstrances of the British ambassador at Constantinople.

 Shaikh Seif bin Shaif died in March 1875, and was succeeded by his nephew, Said bin Salih.
 The latter died on 1 April 1892 and his eldest son, Shaikh Seif bin Said, was elected to the chiefship and was recognised by Government.
 The annual stipend of 60 dollars paid to the late Shaikh was continued to his successor.

 In 1888, Shaikh Said bin Salih signed an Agreement in conjunction with the Haushabi, Quteibi and the Amiri fixing the rates to he levied on merchandise.

 On 16 July 1895, a Protectorate Treaty was concluded with the Alawi Shaikh.

 In April 1898, Shaikh Seif bin Said was deposed by his tribe.
 His cousin, Husein bin Salih, was elected Shaikh, but died the same year and was succeeded by Shaikh Ali Nasir Shaif, to whom the usual stipend was continued.

-In 1904-1906, The Alawi Shaikh remained loyal to the British Government.
+In 1904–1906, The Alawi Shaikh remained loyal to the British Government.
 He was given assistance to build a fort at Hamra, where the Quteibi had held sway prior to the advent of the British.

 The Alawi-Quteibi relations had never been good.
 The chief hone of contention is the existence of co-rights in the village of Thumeir close to Suleik.
 The Alawi Shaikh has a custom house and he is thus able to forego the levy of transit dues on the people of Thumeir in consideration of which they pay him revenue, whereas the power of the Quteibi suffers from their having no right to levy dues.